 The Office of Student Affairs maintains a full slate of special programs, both on campus and far further afield.

-AICAD Mobility Program: The Association of Independent Colleges of Art & Design (AICAD) Mobility Program provides even more ways to expand your horizons, offering NHIA juniors the chance to study at another AICAD school for no additional cost.
+AICAD Exchange Program: The Association of Independent Colleges of Art & Design (AICAD) Exchange Program provides even more ways to expand your horizons, offering NHIA juniors the chance to study at another AICAD school for no additional cost.
 Study design on Laguna beach or sculpture in Chicago.
 With over thirty participating schools located throughout the United States, the opportunities are boundless.
 Learn more.